 We have committed £10k of funding for the Bermondsey Community Kitchen, a not-for-profit project to provide free training and opportunities in catering to local young people who are in long-term unemployment.

 As the Masterplan will bring forward a range of exciting restaurants and cafes in Canada Water, the ambition is to link the training the Community Kitchen provides with catering jobs at Canada Water.

 We support the Southwark Career Ready programme.
 This works with three local schools – Bacon’s College, St Michael’s and City of London Academy – linking their students to employers and to help them reach their potential.
 We’ve been on the Local Advisory Board of the cluster since the start, and five British Land colleagues are currently mentoring Year 12 students through the programme.

 We support London Bubble’s Young Theatre Makers project, which works with young people to use drama and theatre techniques to support mental health and wellbeing, building resilience, self-esteem and self-awareness.

-We’re supporting Tree Shepherd in this programme enabling budding entrepreneurs to explore why they want to run a business, understand their target market and learn how to price and sell.
-During the course, which will run one day a week for eight weeks, students learn how to manage customers, raise and manage finance and how to present to potential investors or buyers.
+We’re supporting Tree Shepherd on two projects: Business Clinics, and Start Your Own Enterprise.
+Start Your Own Enterprise enables budding entrepreneurs to explore why they want to run a business, understand their target market and learn how to price and sell.
+During the course, students learn how to manage customers, raise and manage finance and how to present to potential investors or buyers.
 At the end of the course, the entrepreneurs set off with a sustainable business plan and the confidence to put it into action.
-The course is free for residents local to the masterplan area, and the wider SE16 area (which includes nearby SE8 postcodes).
+The next programme will run from the 18th of April for eight weeks.

 We are members of the Southwark Chamber of Commerce, and represented on the executive committee.
 Last year we hosted a business breakfast for Chamber members and local businesses, discussing the vision for business as part of the Canada Water Masterplan, and beginning a conversation about opportunities and ideas for local businesses in the supply chain.